abdelkimo/or-tools/doc_sources/MANUAL/source/manual/introduction/theory.rst

 ..  [#different_solution_optimization] In the case of optimization, a solution that *isn't that different* means a
     solution that has a good objective value, preferably close to the optimum.

+..  only:: draft

+    Another possible research avenue is to use *(meta-)heuristics*: algorithms that hopefully return good or even near-optimal solutions.
+Some of these algorithms give a guarantee on the quality of the produced solutions, some don't and you just hope for the best.
+You can also monitor the quality of the solutions by trying to close the *optimality gap* as much as possible.
+Given an instance, compute a *lower bound* :math:`\alpha` and an *upper bound* :math:`\beta` on the optimal value :math:`z^*`.
+So you know that :math:`z^* \in [\alpha, \beta]`. *Closing the optimality gap* is trying to shrink this interval by producing better upper and lower bounds.
+If you manage to produce solutions with objective values belonging to this interval, you know how close (or not) these values are from the optimal value of your instance.

 ..  _approximation_complexity: